When working with Python for AI software, you'll often encounter pip

 Finally: Start Your AI Journey!

-Now you know how to use pip to install modules, set up mirror sources, use venv to manage environments, and you've installed PyTorch.
+Now you know how to use pip to install packages, set up mirror sources, use venv to manage environments, and you've installed PyTorch.
 If your AI software has a run command (like python run.py

-), try it in the virtual environment!
+), try it out in the virtual environment!